Bikeman868/Gravity/README.md

 #### Expressions

-The expressions in conditions are taken an literal values unless they are enclosed in curly braces.
-The curly braces define what to retrieve from the incoming request as follows:
+The expressions in conditions are taken as literal values by default.

+You can enclose the expression in curly braces to extract values from the incoming request as follows:

 `{path[0..n]}` - retrieves an element from the path. `{path[1]}` is the first path element, `{path[2]}` is the second element etc. `{path[-1]}` is the last path element, `{path[-2]}`